• University of Plymouth,

 I am an Associate Lecturer in Politics and International Relations and teach across a range of modules within the School of Society and Culture.
 My research interests, broadly defined, lie at the intersection of international security and human rights, and include a particular concern with the range of political, legal, and ethical issues surrounding the prevention of mass atrocities (genocide, war crimes, ethnic cleansing, and crimes against humanity).

-The third strand is a longer-term book project that offers a revisionist account of the negotiating history around the Responsibility to Protect and its ultimate adoption at the UN World Summit in 2005.
-This draws on newly released archival material and interviews with key individuals involved in the debates around RtoP and humanitarian intervention between 1999 and 2005.
+The third strand is a long-term book project that offers a revisionist account of the negotiating history around the adoption of the Responsibility to Protect.
+This draws on newly released archival material and interviews with key individuals involved in the debates around humanitarian intervention and RtoP through to the 2005 World Summit.

 Teaching interests